GAME RESULTGame Result

 FW 11 Amaral

-Facing the first cup match of the season
+Preparing for the first cup match of the season

 FC Tokyo, which caused a great sensation in the 1999 Nabisco Cup.
 In a tournament where they participated for the first time as a J2 club, they achieved the remarkable feat of defeating "higher-ranked J1 clubs" Kobe, Ichihara, and Yokohama in succession, and advanced to the semifinals.
 Although they played a close match against Kashima in the semifinals, they were narrowly defeated, ultimately finishing in the top 4.
 However, MF Yukihiko SATO shone by winning the prestigious "New Hero Award," making it a tournament with many achievements.